In his last post, Curtiss raised two crucial points that I suspect will become thematic for e-Literate:

 Students obviously did not love the ever-increasing cost of textbooks, particularly since subjects like linear algebra and survey-level chemistry hadn’t changed much in decades.
 They resented the companies, and they also resented what they perceived as a lack of care on the part of the professors for assigning overpriced products that the instructors then barely used or used in a braindead way that didn’t actually promote learning (like giving a lecture covering the same material that was in the reading or assigning back-of-the-chapter homework problems without going over them in class afterward).
 So these students found ways to get around having to buy textbooks.
 Most notably, they created markets for used textbooks and for back-of-the-chapter homework problem answers.
 Remarkably, several companies that served these student needs grew into so-called “unicorns,” which is when companies achieve a stock market valuation of $1 billion dollars.
 Chegg was the first, but there have been a few in this mold.

 Unicorns in EdTech are particularly rare.
-The fact that several different became unicorns by helping students get around the overpriced products and bad service provided by the textbook publishers is a sign of just how bad the publishers’ product-market fit really was.
+The fact that several different start-ups became unicorns by helping students get around the overpriced products and bad service provided by the textbook publishers is a sign of just how bad the publishers’ product-market fit really was.

 This was not a good situation for anyone but the shareholders in the unicorns.

 Publishers got lucky but learned the wrong lesson